jescalada/Travelr/README.md

 ## General Info
 This browser based web application to ...
+Hi, my name is Juan.
+I'll demonstrate git conflicts in this project.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS